-- Zone A = Preauthorized for open water in situ burning

-- Zone B = Waters requiring case-by-case

-- Zone R = Restricted zones
+- Zone B = Waters requiring case-by-case - Zone R = Restricted zones

 The In situ Burn MOU (Appendix 6-B) among the state and federal agencies who have decision authority, as defined in the National Contingency Plan (Part 300.910) and dated January 1998, establishes Region III RRT policy and outlines on-water areas which have been preauthorized for conditional in situ burning.
 It also provides protocols which apply to the use of all burning operations under the Endangered Species Act.
 In addition, the policy contains equipment lists, a decision tree, and an in situ burning application checklist.